Firefighting Foam Military PFAS Exposure

 Firefighters & Military PFAS Exposure Risks

 The armed forces need emergency protection from life-threatening hazards like fires, which is why there are many firefighters serving within the U.S. military.
-Military firefighters control and prevent fires on military bases and facilities, as well as aboard aircraft and ships.
+Military firefighters control and prevent fires on military bases and facilities, as well as aboard aircraft and U.S. Navy ships.

 Because of the nature of their work, and their frequent use of AFFF, many military firefighters have been exposed to toxic PFAS that can cause serious health problems like cancer.